 Most of our wooden internal door ranges include a range of options, including pre-finished, unfinished, ready-to-paint, semi-solid and hollow cored.
 We sell a wide range of paints, stain and preservatives to create the perfect finished look, whilst prolonging the lifespan of your door, whilst our ironmongery give you the option to create the perfect aesthetics for your home.

-Howarth Timber & Building Supplies are the best place for internal doors from a variety of leading manufacturers, including XL Joinery.
+Howarth Timber & Building Supplies are the best place for internal doors from a variety of leading manufacturers, including XL Joinery (PJS Doors).

 All Howarth Timber and Building Supplies branches are BWF approved fire door centres, ensuring that best practice advice is given at all times.